mattduffield/frontendcreator/designer.md

 The preview tab allows you to preview your changes live as you work on the designer surface or the HTML tab.

-The following is a screen shot of the designer surface after adding a form, form-group, label, and input control:
+The following is a screen shot of the designer surface after adding a form, form-group, label, input element, and button:

 ![Designer surface](images/designer-surface.png)